 Stay up-to date with RPVT News

-RPVT 2021 will be conducted for a duration of three hours consisting of 180 questions from Physics, Chemistry, and Biology.
-Based on the RPVT 2021 result, all seats offered in constituent and affiliated private veterinary colleges of RAJUVAS, Bikaner will be filled.
+After the conclusion of the exam, the authorities will release the RPVT answer key 2023 on the official website.
+The RPVT 2023 answer key challenge facility will also be available.
+On the basis of the exam, the RPVT result will be announced in the scorecard form.
+Based on the RPVT 2023 result, all seats offered in constituent and affiliated private veterinary colleges of RAJUVAS, Bikaner will be filled.
 The admission allotments will be done through the process of required online counselling rounds by the Central UG Admission Board of the University as per the overall merit achieved in RPVT.

 |Full Exam Name||Rajasthan Pre Veterinary Test|

 |Conducting Body||Rajasthan University of Veterinary and Animal Sciences|

 |Frequency of Conduct||Once a year|

 |Exam Level||State Level Exam|

 |Mode of Exam||Offline|